sourcegraph/handbook/content/bizops/user_definitions.md

 A visitor is a unique person who showed up on the site and did anything (or nothing at all, apart from viewing the page).
 Currrently a unique person cannot be identified between our on-premises & cloud solution, in other words when aggregating data across our deployment solution one person could be counted as a "unique person" twice.
 It is important to measure unique visitor because each of these visitors is potentially an active user.
 It is equally important that we don't count anyone who visits the product as an active user so that we can measure success of our features that are intended to convert them into an active user.

+### What is an activation?

+Activation is this entire journey.
+Our current definition is the user performs a search or code intelligence action [as defined in Amplitude](https://analytics.amplitude.com/sourcegraph/govern/project/333976/events?filter=all&event=ce%3ABecome%20active), but this needs to be iterated on.

+An activated user is a user who has established the core habit of the product.
+This can be broken down further into the setup moment (actions done to set up for the core value prop, such as signing up and adding personal repositories), aha moment (experienced the core value prop the first time, such as a user's first search over their personal search context) and habit moment (when the habit around the core value proposition is finally established).

 ### What is an active user?

-An activated user is a user who has established the core habit of the product.
-An active user is differentiated from a visitor by performing a qualifying event, which are intended to represent someone who has actively **engaged with** and **received value** from the product; something that takes a user from their first Search to establishing a habit around the core value proposition of the app.
+An active user is differentiated from a unique visitor by performing a qualifying event, which are intended to represent someone who has actively **engaged with** and **received value** from the product; something that takes a user from their first Search to establishing a habit around the core value proposition of the app.
 Qualifying events are [listed as 'Active' in Amplitude](https://analytics.amplitude.com/sourcegraph/govern/project/333976/events?filter=live)

 Qualifying events are not intended to be difficult, or prove that someone is a heavy user of the product.
 They are carefully selected to represent activities that are important to realizing the value of Sourcegraph.